radish-es/casebook-property/content/lessons/week01.md

     explanation: >-
       We will begin to study a problem in our first week of the course.
 Consider how this approach, along with the linked structure of the reading materials, is designed to help you explore and develop a critical analysis of the readings.
   - objective: >-
-      Describe two different, historically-rooted styles of common law reasoning.
+      Start to describe two different, historically-rooted styles of common law reasoning.
     explanation: This concept of judicial style is one that we develop and will use throughout the course.
-This week, you will be asked to recognize two different styles in Harrison v Carswell and discuss the implications of their differences.
+This week, you will be asked to start comparing two different styles in Harrison v Carswell and to discuss the implications of their differences.
 description: This is a sample lesson.
 ---